 You can find other references in the class bibliography.

-Prerequisite: CS 105 (Introduction to Computer Science), CS 107 (Pictures and Sounds: Programming with Multimedia), or previous programming experience.
+Prerequisite: COMP 105 (Introduction to Computer Science), COMP 107 (Pictures and Sounds: Programming with Multimedia), or previous programming experience.

 (See the course schedule page for a more detailed schedule that will be updated as the term progresses. )